 The Mehdi Firm, PC represents Catherine Schmidlin in this California Private Attorneys General Act (“PAGA”) lawsuit against a Denny’s restaurant and its owner alleging violations of California labor laws, including, inter alia, failing to (i) pay for meal periods; (ii) pay for rest periods; (iii) timely pay wages upon termination; (iv) provide a properly negotiable financial instrument; (v) provide complete and accurate wage statements; (vi) maintain complete and accurate payroll records, including the manipulation of such payroll records to avoid paying employees their rightful wages; and (vii) permit the timely inspection of payroll records at employee’s reasonable request.
-This action is currently stayed pending resolution of arbitrations in the class case filed by a different firm.
+This action was styed until May 22, 2019 but is now moving forward with trial scheduled for December 4, 2019.

 Conduct by companies that hurts competition